Shaw9575/EscapeFromTarkovAutoAmmo/README.md

 # Warning
 This is only for screen definition 1920x1080.
 If you have different definition.
 Please read the shell parts and change the range setting.

+Range1 is for the inventory size. range2 is for the buying button size.
+range3 is for after you choose buying, it will have a window for like buy all, confirm window.